 I received a one-use sample of this.
 My skin is combination/oily and very acne-prone, but it didn't fight me on this sunscreen.
 It dried down reasonably matter and I really have no complaints about it.
 However, I didn't find that it alleviated my need for foundation over it. it looks tinted coming out of the packaging, but disappeared on my skin.
 Perhaps it would make a difference for someone with a drier complexion or a different undertone (I'm absolutely neutral), but this didn't sway me from my preferred sunscreen (EltaMD UV Clear).

-While I love that this has a super high percentage of zinc oxide (17%) and that it is non-comedogenic, tinted, and paraben-free (my 4 requirements for a sunscreen), it feels like it never fully sinks in.
+While I love that this has a super high percentage of zinc oxide (17%) and that it is non-comedogenic, tinted, and paraben-free (my 4 requirements for a sunscreen), it stings and also feels like it never fully sinks in.
 As other reviewers have stated, it is full of silicones, and it definitely feels that way.
 It slides around and off my face so easily--if I even touch my face it comes off.
 I wind up with raccoon eyes because my mascara sticks to it.
 I will continue using this on my neck, just to use it up, but it is not pleasant to wear.
+The color is more tan/yellow than pink.

 So, they took the gel, which was a five star product for me, and came up with this.
 As the others have noted, it is chalkier.....17% zinc will do that!
 And the tint used to be just....lovely for those of us non Super pale people who look weird with any white product.
 Now it is just another pinkish, pale tinted product that isn't much better than the untinted white stuff for my light olive -y complexion.
 Still have to correct the color.
 I'll use it up, but I'm really disappointed that the only zinc based ss with a tint suitable for me got reformulated to this.
 If I could find the old formula, I'd buy a case.